What is Beam?

 Product group level (e.g. room types, product categories) - rather than individual SKUs

-How Beam Powers Other APIs
+How Beam Integrates With Other APIs

 Features API